Teff: History

+Modern cultivation

 The cultivation of teff is labor-intensive and the small size of its seeds makes it difficult to handle and transport without loss.
 In Ethiopia, teff is mostly produced during the main rain season, between July and November.
 It is known as an "emergency crop" because it is planted late in the season, when the temperatures are warmer, and most other crops have already been planted.
 Teff germination generally occurs 3–12 days after sowing.
 Optimal germination temperatures range from 15 to 35 °C; below 10 °C, germination almost does not occur.
 Teff is traditionally sown or broadcast by hand, on firm, humid soil.
 Usual sowing density ranges from 15 to 20 kg/ha, though farmers can sow up to 50 kg/ha, because the seeds are hard to spread equally and a higher sowing density helps to reduce weed competition at the early stage.
 Seeds are either left at the soil surface or slightly covered by a thin layer of soil, but must not be planted at a depth greater than 1 cm.
 The field can be subsequently rolled.
-Sowing can also be done mechanically; row planting reduces lodging.

 Recommended fertilization doses are 25–60 kg/ha for N, and 10–18 kg/ha for P. Teff responds more to nitrogen than to phosphorus; thus, high nitrogen inputs increase the biomass production and size of the plants, thereby increasing lodging.
 To avoid this, farmers can decrease nitrogen input, cultivate teff after a legume crop or adjust sowing time so that the rains have stopped when the crop reaches heading stage.
 In Ethiopia, teff is commonly used in crop rotations with other cereals and legumes.

 Teff is harvested 2–6 months after sowing, when the vegetative parts start to turn yellow.
 If teff is harvested past its maturation, seeds will fall off, especially in windy or rainy weather conditions.
 In Ethiopia, harvest lasts from November to January; harvest is usually done manually, with sickles.
 Farmers cut the plants at the soil surface, pile them up in the field and transport them to the threshing area.
 Teff is traditionally threshed by using animals walking on the harvest.
 Alternatively, some farmers rent threshing machines used for other cereals.
 The seeds are easy to store, as they are resistant to most pests during storage.
 Teff seeds can stay viable several years if direct contact with humidity and sun is avoided.
 Average yields in Ethiopia reach around two tonnes per ha.
 One single inflorescence can produce up to 1000 seeds, and one plant up to 10,000.
 Moreover, teff offers some promising opportunities for breeding programs: the first draft of the Eragrostis tef genome was published in 2014 and research institutes have started selecting for more resistant varieties.
 In 1996, the US National Research Council characterized teff as having the "potential to improve nutrition, boost food security, foster rural development and support sustainable landcare."